franmassimino/altocv/docs/brief.md

 ## Executive Summary

-AltocV2 is a web platform that revolutionizes CV creation and adaptation through a conversational AI assistant that understands how hiring systems actually work.
-Unlike traditional editors, AltocV2 combines an integrated chat that edits in real-time, ATS analysis based on real data, intelligent import from LinkedIn and job postings, advanced tone/style personalization, and industry-specialized visual templates.
+AltoCV is a web platform that revolutionizes CV creation and adaptation through a conversational AI assistant that understands how hiring systems actually work.
+Unlike traditional editors, AltoCV combines an integrated chat that edits in real-time, ATS analysis based on real data, intelligent import from LinkedIn and job postings, advanced tone/style personalization, and industry-specialized visual templates.

 **The main problem it solves:** (1) friction and time wasted manually adapting CVs, (2) difficulty articulating experience effectively, (3) the "black hole" of not knowing if your CV will pass ATS filters, and (4) the disconnect between LinkedIn profiles, existing CVs, and new applications.